jmwang0117/Jmwang-Hugo-Academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am currently a second-year M.Phil. student in Computer Science at the  [University of Hong Kong (HKU)](https://www.hku.hk/), working under the guidance of  [Prof. Heming Cui](https://www.cs.hku.hk/index.php/people/academic-staff/heming) and affiliated with the **HKU Systems Software Lab**.
 Before joining HKU, I obtained my B.Eng degree with **First Class Honors** from Lanzhou Jiaotong University (LZJTU), where I had the honour of being advised by  [Prof. Jiuyuan Huo](https://faculty.lzjtu.edu.cn/hjy/zh_CN/index.htm).
-I am also an active member of [AnySyn3D](https://anysyn3d.github.io/index.html), a research interest group that conducts various topics about 3D (e.g., 3DV for Robotics or Autonomous Driving).
+I am also an active member of [AnySyn3D](https://anysyn3d.github.io/index.html), a research interest group that conducts various topics about 3D (e.g., 3DV for Robotics).

 My research interests are primarily focused on **Embodied AI**, with a particular emphasis on *robot perception, localization and planning*.
 Recently, I've become deeply fascinated by the application of diffusion models in robot control.